cnraj23/WebGL-and-Three.js/README.md

 Initial files which I am adding are similar to my lessons learnt in the Udemy couse of WebGL and Three.js It is more like my demosnstration of my skills in webGL and this is how I learnt this.

+To run all these files I am using localhost with XAMPP.
+Put all these files inside 'htdocs' and then run the file like this: 'localhost/BoxGeometry.html'